ZJiangsan/RamanSpectrumDecompositionFromRaw/README.md

-# Decompose measured raw Raman spectrum to different components through deep learning
+# Deep learning in simultaneous component identification and quantification of Raman spectrum